 As Chairman, I oversee the adoption, delivery and communication of the Company’s corporate governance model, and am responsible for ensuring that it is maintained in line with appropriate practices and policies agreed by the Board.
 I am also the Company’s leading ambassador, which includes presenting the Company’s aims and policies to investors and other outside parties.
 I promote active communication with shareholders and other stakeholders, including speaking regularly with major investors and other stakeholders.
 I chair the AGM and as chairman of the Board, I chair Board meetings, ensuring that the Board regularly reviews the Company’s strategy.
 I also oversee the composition and structure of the Board which involves regularly reviewing the overall size of the Board, the balance between executive and non-executive, age, experience, skills and personalities of the directors.

 The Company holds regular Board meetings.
 The Board is responsible to the Company’s shareholders for the leadership, control and management of the Company.
 It is responsible for the long-term success of the Company and for ensuring its appropriate management and operation in pursuit of its objectives, which involves inter alia, formulating, reviewing and approving the Company’s strategy, budgets and corporate activity.
-The Board currently comprises four Directors, of whom two are executive and two are non-executive.
-Both non-executive directors are considered to be independent.
+The Board currently comprises five Directors, of whom two are executive and three are non-executive.
+The non-executive directors are considered to be independent.

 The Board has established an audit committee, remuneration committee and AIM compliance committee with formally delegated duties and responsibilities, as described below.